KHN190/Posara/docs/audio.md

 sfx_seq([ ev0, ev1, ... ])
 ```

-Each event is a value packed into an integer. `ride.abe` / `sound.abe` use a helper to pack one:
+Each event is a value packed into an integer. `ride.abe` uses a helper to pack one:

 ```rust
 fn ev(tick, ch, note, vol, dur) -> Int {